pachyderm/pachyderm/examples/GoT/readme.md

 To do so, we'll be adapting [this LSTM Neural Net example](https://www.tensorflow.org/versions/r0.8/tutorials/recurrent/index.html#recurrent-neural-networks) from Tensor Flow.
 We won't cover any LSTM or Neural Net theory in this example.
 For background we recommend reading that example and the resources they link to.

 This guide assumes you already have a [working pachyderm cluster](../../SETUP.md), and you have a basic grasp of Pachyderm repos and pipelines.
-If you don't, you may want to start w the [fruit stand](../fruit-stand/README.md) example.
+If you don't, you may want to start with the [fruit stand](../fruit-stand/README.md) example.

 ## How